sympower/dt-data-load-tool/docs/website/docs/plus/features/quality/tests.md

 ## Introduction

-dlt+ provides a `pytest` plugin with a set of powerful fixtures and utilities that simplify testing for dlt+ projects.
+data_load_tool+ provides a `pytest` plugin with a set of powerful fixtures and utilities that simplify testing for data_load_tool+ projects.
 These testing utilities are packaged separately in `dlt-plus-tests`, making it easy to install them as a development dependency.
 Check the [installation guide](#installation) for instructions on how to install the package.

 The `dlt-plus-tests` package includes: